JuanmaRomero/Portfolio/README.md

 # Portfolio

+## LABSIN

+Projects in which I participated in LABSIN

 ## Determine if a user of MercadoPago (MP) Argentina will make transactions in the next 2 months

 Determine if a user of MercadoPago (MP) Argentina will make transactions again in the next 2 months using data like visits to the APP by user, demografic data, money in accounts, movements in MercadoLibre and transactional data that have been carried out in the last 6 months.